mckennapsean/dissertation/README.md

 use custom system-wide fonts, I used XeLaTeX for my dissertation.
 For references, I used Biber to generate citations and the bibliography, since it more easily conformed to the IEEE style guide and fit simply in my workflow.

+To optimize generating your manuscript, I recommend using the `make` tool to combine commands together with "dependencies" --- basically, tasks in `make` can have files they depend on, and thus will rerun that task's commands if and only if those files change.
+This is useful when you have only changed one chapter and want to typeset and build your entire manuscript easily.